convergencelabs/code-editor-demo/README.md

 # Convergence Code Editor Demo
-This project provides a mockup of collaborative code editor using the [React](https://reactjs.org/), the [Ace Editor](https://ace.c9.io) and Convergence for persistence and realtime collaboration.
+This project provides a mock up of collaborative code editor using the [React](https://reactjs.org/), the [Ace Editor](https://ace.c9.io) and Convergence for persistence and realtime collaboration.

 *Note: This is merely a demonstration, and not intended to be a full fledged / real code editor.*